picrin/deployment/README.md

 ## Tutorial

 `websitego.go` contains golang code of a "hello world" web application, which binds to localhost:8080 and displays some text on GET / HTTP request.
-We show a way to deploy it to any computer running rpm-based distro.
-This includes fedora, RHEL and CentOS among others.
-We first build an rpm package, we install it, and then we run it using systemd.
+We show a way to
+* Make an rpm with all development dependencies (everything that is required to build the project).
+* Install it.
+* Make an rpm with the website we want to deploy, again with all dependencies.
+* Deploy it to any computer running an rpm-based distro.

 ### Build dependencies (for website developers)